domludejesus/news-crawler/readme.md

     git clone https://github.com/yourusername/news-aggregator.git
     ```

-2. **Install dependencies**
+2. **Set up a virtual environment**

-    Navigate to the project directory and install the required dependencies:
+    Navigate to the project directory and set up a virtual environment:

     ```bash
     cd news-aggregator
-    npm install
+    python -m venv venv
     ```

-3. **Run the application**
+3. **Activate the virtual environment**

-    Start the application with the following command:
+    On Windows:

     ```bash
-    npm start
+    venv\Scripts\activate
     ```

-    Your application should now be running on `http://localhost:3000`.
+    On Unix or MacOS:

+    ```bash
+    source venv/bin/activate
+    ```

+4. **Install dependencies**

+    Install the required Python packages:

+    ```bash
+    pip install -r requirements.txt
+    ```

+5. **Run the Flask application**

+    Set the environment variable and start the Flask app:

+    ```bash
+    export FLASK_APP=app.py # Use 'set' instead of 'export' on Windows flask run
+    ```

+    The application will be available at `http://127.0.0.1:5000/`.

 ## Technology Stack

-- **Frontend**: Describe the technologies used for the frontend (e.g., React, Vue.js).
-- **Backend**: Node.js for backend services, including web crawling and database management.
+- **Backend**: Python Flask for the backend, handling web crawling, database management, and server-side logic.
+- **Frontend**: Simple and responsive UI designed with HTML and CSS.
 - **Database**: SQLite for storing user profiles and preferences.
-- **Web Crawling**: Python scripts using Beautiful Soup for efficient web scraping.
+- **Web Crawling**: Python scripts utilizing libraries such as Beautiful Soup for efficient data extraction.

 ## Upcoming Features

-- **Enhanced Personalization**: We're working on introducing more customization options for your news feed, allowing you to follow specific topics or sources.
+- **Enhanced Personalization**: More customization options for your news feed, allowing you to follow specific topics or sources closely.
-- **Social Sharing**: Soon, you'll be able to share your favorite news with friends and followers on social media platforms directly from the aggregator.
+- **Social Sharing**: Ability to share news directly on social media platforms from the aggregator.
-- **Mobile App**: Stay tuned for our mobile app, bringing you the news you love on the go.
+- **Mobile Optimization**: Improving the mobile user experience to keep you informed on the go.

 ## Contributing

-We welcome contributions from the community!
-If you're interested in helping the News Aggregator grow, please check out our [contributing guidelines](CONTRIBUTING.md).
+Interested in contributing to the News Aggregator?
+We welcome contributions from the community.
+Please check out our [contributing guidelines](CONTRIBUTING.md) for more information.

 ## License